 The Youth Court Hearing

-The youth court hearing varies from a standard magistrates’ court hearing as it is less formal.
+The youth court hearing is different from a standard magistrates’ court hearing in that it is less formal.
 The young person will be shown into the courtroom and have the charges they are accused of read out to them.
 The young person will then need to plead ‘guilty’ or ‘not guilty’.

-If the young person is decided as not guilty, they will be acquitted and let go.
+If the young person is decided to be not guilty, they will be acquitted and let go.
 If they are found to be guilty, then a sentence will be given.

 Sentencing in a Youth Court